arj03/ssb-browser-demo/README.md

 For a smaller bundle file, you can also apply patches/sodium-browserify.patch

+# Server

+Server needs to have ws enabled.
+Futhermore as a test I've used the https://github.com/arj03/ssb-get-thread plugin.
+This is not needed for initial sync but only for browsing threads.

 # Onboarding file

 Generate a file of all feeds following with seq nos.
 The perspective